BradyDouthit/cytoscape-html/README.md

+# Note from me:
+I made this for a specific usecase I encountered and thought others may get some use out of it.
+I'm not actively developing this extension but feel free to take this concept and make it better.

 # cytoscape-html
 `cytoscape-html` is designed to enhance your Cytoscape.js experience by introducing a seamless integration of HTML nodes within your network visualizations.
-With this extension, you can effortlessly incorporate HTML-based content as nodes, offering a new dimension of creativity and interactivity to your network graphs.

 ## Installation
 `npm install cytoscape-html`